ttpepeu/ttpepeu/README.md

 ### About me... 👨🏽‍🎓

-💻 I'm an RPA Developer
+💻 I'm an RPA Developer.

-🎓 I'm graduate in [Systems analysis](https://en.wikipedia.org/wiki/Systems_analysis) at the [Mackenzie](https://www.mackenzie.br)
+🎓 I'm graduate in [Systems analysis](https://en.wikipedia.org/wiki/Systems_analysis) at the [Mackenzie](https://www.mackenzie.br).

 👩‍💻 Focused on Python, Excel and Automation Anywhere.